gplepage/lsqfit/doc/html/_sources/overview.txt

 parameter ``p["XX"]`` used in ``fitfcn``.
-The prior  distribution for that parameter can now be turned into a log-normal distribution  by replacing ``prior["XX"]`` with ``prior["logXX"]`` (or ``prior["log(XX)"]``) when defining the prior, thereby assigning a gaussian distribution to ``logXX`` rather than to ``XX``.
+The prior  distribution for that parameter can now be turned into a log-normal distribution  by replacing ``prior["XX"]`` with ``prior["logXX"]`` (or ``prior["log(XX)"]``) when defining the prior, thereby assigning a Gaussian distribution to ``logXX`` rather than to ``XX``.
 Nothing need be changed in the fit function, other than adding the decorator.
 The decorator automatically detects parameters whose keys begin with ``"log"`` and adds new parameters to the parameter-dictionary